Comparison of thermodynamic behaviors of two regular-AdS black holes: Introduction

-Since the Hawking radiation was first proposed in 1974, the thermodynamics properties of black holes have been extensively studied \cite{12,13,14}.
-The black hole as a thermodynamic system has many interesting similarities in comparison with the general thermodynamics system, and these similarities become more obvious and precise in AdS space-time \cite{15}.
-Furthering studies showed that the charged AdS black holes shared a phase transition like the van der Waals liquids \cite{16}.
-Recently, an interesting proposal is to treat the negative cosmological constant as a positive thermodynamic pressure in the extended phase space $P\equiv -\Lambda/{8\pi}$, and its conjugate quantity as thermodynamic volume $V\equiv{(\partial M}/{\partial P)}_{S,Q,J}$, which can enrich the research of the AdS black hole thermodynamics \cite{17}.
-Based on this proposal, thermodynamics properties of the AdS black holes have been extensively investigated, including $P-\upsilon$ critical \cite{18,19,20,21,22,23,24}, Joule-Thomson expansion \cite{25,26,27,28,29}, the weak cosmic censorship conjecture \cite{30,31,32} and black hole heat engine \cite{33,34}.
+Since Hawking radiation was first proposed in 1974, the thermodynamics properties of the BHs were extensively studied \cite{12,13,14}.
+The BH as a thermodynamic system has many exciting similarities with the classical thermodynamics system.
+These similarities become more evident and precise at the anti-de Sitter (AdS) space-time \cite{15}.
+Furthering studies showed that the phase transition of the charged AdS BH likes the van der Waals (vdW) liquids system \cite{16}.
+Significantly, an exciting proposal is to treat the negative cosmological constant of the AdS space-time background as a positive thermodynamic pressure in the extended phase space, i.e., $P\equiv -\Lambda/{8\pi}$, which can enrich the AdS BH thermodynamic researches \cite{17}.
+Based on this proposal, the thermodynamics properties of the AdS BHs were multifacetedly investigated, including $P-\upsilon$ critical behavior \cite{18,19,20,21,22,23,24}, Joule-Thomson expansion (JT) \cite{25,26,27,28,29}, weak cosmic censorship conjecture \cite{30,31,32}, and BH heat engine \cite{33,34}.
+By investigating the JT expansion of the BAdS BH, we analyzed the inversion features of this BH \cite{28}.
+By constructing the HAdS BH heat engine, we discussed the relationship between the HAdS BH and the BAdS BH. \cite{35}.
+Furthermore, the BAdS BH phase transition grade from both macroscopic and microscopic was studied, we found that the BAdS BH phase transition should be a second-order phase transition \cite{L}.

-As mentioned above, the Hayward-AdS black hole and Bardeen-AdS black hole are non-singularity black hole solutions, which makes us speculate that the thermodynamic properties of the two black holes are similar.
-By investigating the Joule-Thomson expansion of the Bardeen-AdS black hole, we obtained the singularity that affects the black hole phase transition \cite{28}.
-By constructing Hayward-AdS black hole heat engine, we discussed the Hayward-AdS black hole heat engine efficiency and obtained the relationship between those regular-AdS black hole heat engine efficiency \cite{35}.

-Despite these aspects of research, the thermodynamic properties difference between the Hayward-AdS black hole and the Bardeen-AdS black hole in the extended phase space are still an opening question.
-This paper focuses on this issue.
-We study the thermodynamic difference between the Hayward-AdS black hole and the Bardeen-AdS black hole from the different thermodynamic properties by assuming the cosmological constant as positive thermodynamic pressure, providing the subtle differences and relations between the structures of regular black holes.

-The outlines of this paper are listed as follows.
-In Sec.2, we briefly review regular the Hayward-AdS and Bardeen-AdS black holes thermodynamic quantities.
-In Sec.3, we compare the thermodynamic differences between the two black holes from five perspectives.
-Sec.4 ends up with conclusions and discussions.